main banner

 Deloach

 Enoch A MILES was the aircraft navigator on the day of the crash.
-A US National Archives Report from the Military Attache in Dublin recorded that Enoch was a temporary Air Transport Command (ATC) replacement for a Frederick Sullivan who had been hospitalised in Florida.
-It was uncommon for all B-26 combat crews to carry a navigator.
-Combat missions tended to use a navigator in selected aircraft in a formation.
 Enoch Miles was born in 1920 in Tennessee, the son of Mary E and Jess R Miles.
 Just prior to the start of the war, he was attending college at Athens, Georgia in the University of Georgia where he studied Agricultural Engineering, graduating in May 1942.
+His local paper occasionally mentioned him, with the name Enoch Miles and Allen Miles being used.

 On the 12th of December 1944, he was a passenger on an ATC Douglas C-54 Skymaster from Casablanca, Morrocco to New York.
 He was among an assorted group of American and Allied passengers.
 He appears to have stayed on in the services after the war, in 1954 he sailed from Bremerhaven with his family with a group of US military personnel arriving into New York.
-At some point after after this, Enoch changed his name to Allen Richard Miles, and it is with this name that he is remembered having died in May 1967 in Texas.
-His burial in Sam Houstan Cemetary in Texas shows his final rank as that of Major in the air force.

 Richard W HARBORDT was born in 1923 to Katherine and George Harbordt, in Monterrey, Mexico.
 His parents were American, and his father worked as a metallurgist, an occupation that brought him all around the world during the 1920's and 1930's.
 Richard resided in Mexico with his family during his early years, sadly loosing his mother in 1924 when he was just over a year old.
 He attended Schreiner University in Kerrville, Texas, being mentioned in the local newspaper in 1940 as a student who had traveled from Mexico.
 Richard enlisted in the Air Force in January 1943 in Texas.
 He graduated as a Radio Operator from R/O School in Chicago, Illinois and served overseas for 11 months as a Radio Operator Mechanic.
+He completed his gunnery training along with Billy J kerr.
 He went on the fly with the 322nd Bomb Group but not in the same crew as the others in the crew.
 He returned home in January 1945, sailing into New York.
 He married his wife, Dorothy, in 1947 and after the birth of three children he was badly injured in a car accident in 1955.
 After a number of days in hospital, Richard passed away on the 15th of October 1955, aged just 32.
 The San Antonio Express published a short obituary for Richard after his death, part of which read: "Native of Monteroy, Mexico, he had been a resident of San Antonio for seven years.
 He was production manager for the Texson Clothing Company and a member of St Lukes Episcopal Church.

 Billy J KERR was born in 1923 in Armstrong, Texas to Sue and Marshall M Kerr.
 By 1940 he was living in Claude, Texas with his mother.

-Billy enlisted in the Air Corps in November 1940.
 He returned to America in August 1945 on a troop transport into New York and was met there by his sweet heart Imogene Doyle.
 The following month they were married in Claude, Texas.
 They had three children and lived out their years in Claude.
 Billy passed away in May 1988 in Armstrong county, Texas.
 Imogene passed away in 2001.
 Billy never spoke to his family about his wartime service but has left a number of artifacts and photos.
 One of these is the image shown at right, which was annotated on the back in hand writing Bill - 1945 - France.
 The B-26 Marauder medium bomb groups moved from their bases in the United Kingdom to bases in France during 1944-45.

 These photos of Billy were also provided, standing at and sitting in a B-26 bomber.